Updated: Dec 15, 2022

 After taking a sick or family leave, serving in the military, sitting on a jury, or voting

 Your termination violates the terms of your employment contract.

 If you've been fired for these illegal causes, don't hesitate to contact California employment lawyers near you.
 They have the experience and knowledge to help you file the right paperwork, meet deadlines, and gather proof to create a solid employment law claim in California.

 Who Is Eligible For Wrongful Termination Claims?

-The employer a claimant works for (or used to work for) is a critical component in wrongful termination claims in California.
+The claimant's employer (or used to work for) is a critical component in wrongful termination claims in California.

 If you work as an At-Will employee, your manager can terminate you at any time for any reason (even for no reason at all).
 However, firing you for any other reasons outlined above is still illegal.
 This means your employer might be able to fire you for no reason at all; however, they cannot fire you for discriminatory reasons.

 At-will employment gives an easy, no-strings-attached way to leave a position from the employee's perspective.
 However, it implies that an employer has the same authority to fire a worker.
 As a result, employees in California are not afforded the same amount of protection under the state's at-will employment legislation as they are under the rest of the state's labor regulations.

 Employer interests are favored by the at-will employment system because: